Relative Pose Estimation through Affine Corrections of Monocular Depth Priors

 We postulate that this is due to the disparity being able to encode a larger range of depths within the output range of the model, which is beneficial for outdoor scenes. \\

+\textbf{Additional comparison with solvers from~\cite{barath2022relative}: } The solvers proposed in~\cite{barath2022relative} considers monocular depth priors in solving relative poses, thus they are highly related to our work.
+However, their modeling only considers the scale of the depth priors without the shift.
+We compare our method with the three minimal solver \& non-minimal solver configurations mentioned in~\cite{barath2022relative}: 2PT+D \& 4PT+D, 2PT+D \& 5pt, and Simulated P3P \& 5pt.
+We use the implementations obtained from the author and plug them in the GC-RANSAC~\cite{GCRansac2018} framework.
+The results of the best performing 2PT+D \& 5pt combination are reported in~\cref{tab:results-calib-scannet} and~\cref{tab:megadepth-calib}.
+The full comparison results (with calibrated cameras, SP+LG matches) are shown in~\cref{tab:rebuttal-scannet} and~\cref{tab:rebuttal-megadepth}.
+Our method consistently outperforms the scale-only methods from~\cite{barath2022relative}.
+In addition, as we mentioned in~\cref{sec:related_work}, we find that the 2PT+D solver suffers from degeneration of using only 2 correspondences due to rank deficiency. \\

 \textbf{Additional visual results: } We provide more visualization examples in addition to~\cref{fig:vis_samples}.
 In~\cref{fig:vis_supp_eth3d} and~\cref{fig:vis_supp_2d3ds} we show examples on ETH3D~\cite{ETH3D} with the shared-focal setting, and on 2D-3D-S~\cite{2d3ds} images with the two-focal setting.
 By incorporating monocular depth priors, our method is able to find more accurate pose together with scale and shifts of the depth priors that lead to better and more correct alignment of the back-projected point clouds.
 In~\cref{fig:vis_supp_scale_only} we show examples on ScanNet~\cite{dai2017scannet} comparing to the scale-only ablated baseline as described in~\cref{sec:model_scale_and_shift}.
 Only modeling scale without the shift can lead to failure cases with incorrect alignment and distortion visible in the aligned point clouds.